 The people of Israel used this rhetorical question to express their deep sadness.
-This question can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "Oh Yahweh, we are so sad that one of the tribes of Israel has been completely destroyed."
 (See: Rhetorical Question)